cdktf/cdktf-provider-newrelic/docs/monitorDowntime.java.md

 The timezone that applies to the Monitor Downtime schedule.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.29.0/docs/resources/monitor_downtime#time_zone MonitorDowntime#time_zone}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.30.0/docs/resources/monitor_downtime#time_zone MonitorDowntime#time_zone}

 ---

 ##### `accountId`<sup>Optional</sup> <a name="accountId" id="@cdktf/provider-newrelic.monitorDowntime.MonitorDowntime.Initializer.parameter.accountId"></a>

-- *Type:* java.lang.String
+- *Type:* java.lang.Number

 The ID of the New Relic account in which the Monitor Downtime shall be created.

-Defaults to NEW_RELIC_ACCOUNT_ID if not specified.
+Defaults to the `account_id` in the provider{} configuration if not specified.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.29.0/docs/resources/monitor_downtime#account_id MonitorDowntime#account_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.30.0/docs/resources/monitor_downtime#account_id MonitorDowntime#account_id}

 ---